brugr9/brugr9.github.io/PlayArea/README.md

 ## 4. Collision Warning

-* Static Mesh Component 'Cube' with Static Mesh 'Cube100x100_InvertedNormals_OriginBottomLeft'
+* Static Mesh Component 'Cube' with Static Mesh `Cube100x100 InvertedNormals OriginBottomLeft`
-* Subordinated Static Mesh Components 'CollisionWarning(Right/Left/Back/Front)' with Static Meshes 'SM_Plane100x100_Face\*_Origin\*'
+* Subordinated Static Mesh Components `CollisionWarning (Right /Left /Back /Front)` with Static Meshes `SM Plane100x100 Face \*_Origin \*`
 * EventGraph:
-  * OnComponentBeginOverlap: If other Actor cast to 'BP_PlayArea_Head' is a success, the Static Mesh Components 'CollisionWarningFront/Right/Left/Back' NewVisibility is set to *true*
+  * OnComponentBeginOverlap: If other Actor cast to `BP_PlayArea_Head` is a success, the Static Mesh Components `CollisionWarningFront /Right /Left /Back` NewVisibility is set to *true*
-  * OnComponentEndOverlap: If other Actor cast to 'BP_PlayArea_Head' is a success, the Static Mesh Components 'CollisionWarningFront/Right/Left/Back' NewVisibility is set to *false*
+  * OnComponentEndOverlap: If other Actor cast to `BP_PlayArea_Head` is a success, the Static Mesh Components `CollisionWarningFront /Right /Left /Back` NewVisibility is set to *false*

 Screenshot of Blueprint Collision Warning: